How Exactly Does the Tinder Algorithm Work?

-This question gets floated around quite often and I have never fully addressed it so I wanted to make this definitive guide to fully put it to rest
+This question gets floated around quite often.
+I have never fully addressed it, so I wanted to make this definitive Tinder algorithm guide to answer the question in detail.

 This has been the source of an extreme amount of speculation in the past few years, with guys trying every possible thing under the sun to tinker with it.
-While the exact formula is a secret at Tinder (like the exact recipe for Coca Cola), through personal experimentation, listening to user accounts, and research we can know more then enough to take action
+While the exact formula is a secret at Tinder (like the exact recipe for Coca Cola), through personal experimentation, listening to user accounts, and research we can know more than enough.
+Using this info, we can optimize our pictures and bios, to help us get more Tinder matches (and better ones, too!).

-I am going to lay out the factors that go into determining your “score” and what you can do to maximize each one of them
+Here are the factors that go into determining your Tinder algorithm “Elo score” and what you can do to maximize each one of them:

-- Quality of Profile/Pictures – How many girls swipe right on you compared to swiping left.
-It’s simple the better your profile pics the more girls will swipe right on you, the better your score will be.
+- Quality of Tinder Profile and Tinder Pictures – How many girls swipe right on you compared to swiping left.
+It’s simple: the better your profile pics, the more girls will swipe right on you, the better your score will be.
 And vice versa.
-This is why I advocate if you want to improve your results on Tinder your first and foremost priority should be getting “better pics”.
-For more info on that, check out this article
+This is why I advocate if you want to improve your results on Tinder your first and foremost priority should be getting better Tinder pics.

 - Who you swipe right on – While much less significant, then the first two this still plays a role.
 Tinder does take into account both how picky you are (they punish swiping left on every one and swiping right on every one) and the types of girls you swipe right on (Recently tinder confirmed that they have a “typing” system and try to show you more of girls who are your perceived “type”.
 There is much more that can be said here, but the end advice will still be the same.
 It’s VERY simple.
 Just swipe right on girls you find attractive and would be interested in meeting and left on ones who you don’t….That’s it.